Albrtito/ObsidianNotes/02-Atomic/1732023041 - Protocol - Ethernet.md

 3. Wait untill the transmission is finalized (the whole frame is send):
 	+ **There is no collision while sending:** Nice, the frame was sent
 	+ **There is a collision:** Abort and send a jam signal (saying, I stopped because a collision was sensed)
-		+ Enter an **binary exponential backoff**.
-Based on a probability, a retransmission will happen.
+		+ Enter an **binary exponential backoff** → Based on the probability that retransmission will happen → Based on the number of hosts connected to the link.
    *
 ***